utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-data.md

 See the [Postman Collection Transformer](https://github.com/postmanlabs/postman-collection-transformer) for more information on the collection conversion.

-### Importing API specifications
+## Importing API definitions

-To import your API specifications into Postman, see [Importing an API](/docs/designing-and-developing-your-api/importing-an-api/).
+To import your API definitions into Postman, see [Importing an API](/docs/designing-and-developing-your-api/importing-an-api/).